BenAttenborough/tile-map-2d/README.md

 * Map array - a two-dimensional array which represents the map to be rendered
 * Spritemap - a spritemap which is a png representing all the tiles
 * Tile size - A width and height for each tile.
 The engine will cut out tiles from the sprite map depending on these variables

+# Todo

+* Verify the playfield table is valid before using it and show error if not.
+(Probably check the number of columns * eidth of tile = width of table)
+* Work out file IO (see [Here](https://love2d.org/wiki/love.filesystem))

+# Notes

+Draw modes:
+fill
+Draw filled shape.
+line
+Draw outlined shape.